MetaboNet: The Largest Publicly Available Consolidated Dataset for Type 1 Diabetes Management: Discussion

-Future work will focus on establishing standardized DUA and centralized workflows to enhance accessibility and reproducibility.
+Future efforts will focus on expanding and enhancing this harmonized dataset to improve its translational value in Type 1 Diabetes research.
+Potential directions include augmenting the dataset with longer-term clinical outcomes, such as HbA1c trajectories and diabetes-related complications.
+While some source datasets already include these features, others could explore deriving them from existing data, such as prediction of HbA1c from CGM measurements \cite{qaraqe2024fewshot}.
+Further expansions, such as integrating individuals with Type 2 Diabetes, could increase the dataset’s value for broader research applications.
+Finally, future efforts will focus on establishing standardized DUA and centralized workflows to enhance accessibility and reproducibility.
 This approach aims to reduce friction for researchers while maintaining governance requirements and supporting rigorous, reproducible analyses.